On recordThis profile is no longer actively maintained, with the information now possibly out of date

-The proposed Lamu Coal Power Station is a 1,050 MW coal-fired thermal power station which would be located on Kenya's Indian Ocean coast, 20km from Lamu’s islands and historic Old Town, a UNESCO World Heritage site.
-The project sponsor is the Amu Power Company, which has a power purchase agreement with electricity distributor Kenya Power.
-The project is expected to cost USD two billion and to be operational in 2020.
+The proposed Lamu Coal Power Station is a 1,050MW coal power plant which would be located on Kenya's Indian Ocean coast, 20 kilometers from Lamu’s islands and historic Old Town, a UNESCO World Heritage site.
+The project sponsor is Amu Power Company.
+The project is expected to cost USD 2 billion and was initially planned to be operational in 2020.

 What must happen